 Recognizing and Treating Substitute Addictions

 In many cases, switching addictions can be just as serious as the original addiction.
-As stated earlier in the article the most important thing is to identify the root compulsive behaviors, addressing how they are impacting the lives of those who engage in them and using the appropriate counseling and therapy options to correct them.
+As stated earlier in the article the most important thing is to identify the root compulsive behaviors, address how they are impacting the lives of those who engage in them, and use the appropriate counseling and therapy options to correct them.
 Two common therapy options used include cognitive behavioral therapy (CBT) and psychotherapy.

 In addition to counseling and therapy, those in recovery need to find ways to achieve balance and understand the importance of awareness when behaviors and thoughts may become obsessive.
 The following are some tips for those in recovery to achieve balance: